by mfinn, published

 This allows 360 degree viewing from one webcam.
 I used a Logitech HD C510.

 Print the plastic pieces, cut some metal struts from sheet steel or extruded aluminum, add the insides of a webcam. add a little square of glass, lots of epoxy and screws, then mount it on a pvc pipe.

 You can export a .dxf for the metal (and glass) to help get the idea where to cut, but Openscad will also print the calculated strut length, you entered the width, and the cutout is non-precision.

-OmniCamera by mfinn is licensed under the Attribution - Non-Commercial - Share Alike license.
+OmniCamera by mfinn is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure mfinn would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure mfinn would love to see what you've printed.
+Please document your print and share a Make with the community.